alshedivat/al-folio/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
     Figure 3.
-Framework of location obfuscation.
+Framework of location obfuscation: Vehicles need to report their locations to the server.
+We consider a passive attack where attackers can eavesdrop on vehicles' reported locations  breached by the server.
 </div>

 Publications: